ibraheem-moosa/protein-bvalue-prediction/README.md

 - Scipy
 - scikit-learn
 - matplotlib
 - Biopython (If you have to generate the inputs, hopefully you wont.
-Th downloaded files should work.)
+The downloaded files should work.)

 # generating the rnn inputs